Is Reverse Osmosis Water Distilled

 Reverse osmosis is a process that is used to remove contaminants from drinking water, including bacteria and viruses.
 This process uses a semi-permeable membrane to filter out impurities.
 It works by forcing water through the membrane at high pressure, allowing only clean water molecules to pass through while trapping any contaminants on the other side.
 The result is a safe and clean drinking water supply that is free from bacteria and viruses.

-See also How Can You Get Distilled Water
+See also Can Purified Water Be Used In Place Of Distilled Water

 Reverse osmosis is considered an effective method for removing bacteria and viruses from drinking water because it can filter out particles as small as 0.0001 microns, which is much smaller than most bacteria and viruses.
 This means that reverse osmosis can remove even the smallest of contaminants from your drinking water.
 Additionally, reverse osmosis does not use any chemical treatments or other additives, making it a safe and effective way to purify your drinking water supply.